kkschauhan/hack_reddit_lexus/README.md

 - When the player **correctly guesses** the word, they **win**.
 - Too many wrong guesses result in a **loss**.

-### Responsive UI
-The game automatically adapts to various screen sizes with **adjusted font sizes and layouts** to ensure optimal gameplay.

 ## Deployment

 ### Authenticate with Devvit